 CyberOps Customers may electronically submit data or information to the Services for hosting and processing purposes (“Customer Data”).
 CyberOps will not review, share, distribute, or reference any such Customer Data except as provided in the CyberOps Master Services Agreement, or as may be required by law.
 In accordance with the CyberOps Master Services Agreement, CyberOps may access Customer Data only for the purpose of providing the Services or preventing or addressing service or technical problems or as may be required by law.
 To communicate with our Data Protection Officer, please email email@example.com.

 CyberOps uses robust security measures to protect Data About CyberOps Customers and Data About CyberOps Attendees.
-Because the Company uses the Services to maintain Data About CyberOps Customers and Data About CyberOps Attendees, this information, which is stored in the Services, is secured in the same manner.

 - Mobile applications